Shopify/hydrogen-v1/docs/framework/css-support.md

 {% endcodeblock %}

-The CSS Module will be inlined in a `<style>` tag before your component.
+The CSS Module is inlined in a `<style>` tag before your component.
 Currently, this tag is only added automatically for the default export in the file.
-If you want to render the styles in other named exports, you must do it manually by rendering `<styles.StyleTag />`:
+If you want to render the styles in other named exports, then you must do it manually by rendering `<styles.StyleTag />`:

 {% codeblock file, filename: 'src/components/Hello.client.jsx' %}